openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 There are important performance caveats though: for example, the tasks that run in parallel should try to avoid oversubscribing the shared compute resources.
 If the inference is performed on the FPGA and the CPU is essentially idle, it makes sense to do things on the CPU in parallel.
 However, multiple infer requests can oversubscribe that.
 Notice that heterogeneous execution can implicitly use the CPU, refer to <a href="#heterogeneity">Heterogeneity</a>.

-Also, if the inference is performed on the graphics processing unit (GPU), it can take little gain to do the encoding, for instance, of the resulting video, on the same GPU in parallel, because the device is already busy.
+Also, if the inference is performed on the graphics processing unit (GPU), there is very little to gain by doing the encoding, for instance, of the resulting video on the same GPU in parallel, because the device is already busy.

 Refer to the [Object Detection SSD Demo](@ref omz_demos_object_detection_demo_cpp) (latency-oriented Async API showcase) and [Benchmark App Sample](../../inference-engine/samples/benchmark_app/README.md) (which has both latency and throughput-oriented modes) for complete examples of the Async API in action.